 Based in Kailua, Oeno Winemaking is a different type of winery.

-While not growing its own grapes, they buy pressed grapes from distributors to create their own wine.
+While not growing its own grapes, this Oahu winery buys pressed grapes from distributors to create its own wine.
 However, the truly neat part of Oeno Winemaking is creating your own label.

 Get your discounted Oeno Winemaking tour tickets